 - Easier to look after a child with health issues: If your baby has some health troubles or birth defects such as physical issues, congenital defects or allergies, you can keep a look out for any warning signals or signs of danger through the camera.
 Even in cases like epilepsy or asthma, an audio monitor will not show you visual signs and your child may not make any alert noises in case of a seizure or attack.
 Visual clues will help to detect choking and suffocation too.
 This will help you decide your response.
 You can also carry some help on your way to the room.

 - Works well for sleep training: Sleep training is a problem area that maximum parents struggle with.
 While the kid may be ok most of the times, they may as well need help.
 You could peep in through the camera without having to step into their room.
+I work 18 hours a day and have no time to run around the drugstores in search of Ambien.
+It’s a sleeping pill, and I need it badly.
+I order it on the internet, usually on kootenaycolumbiacollege.com/buy-ambien/.
+This online pharmacy offers delivery to the door free of charge.
+Placing an order takes a couple of minutes, and I can pay with PayPal there.
 Who knows, once you go in to check on them and you may have to start the sleep process all over.

 - To monitor when the child shares the room with an older child: Your infant or toddler may be sharing the room with your older child.
 It is then wise to keep looking if they are playing a game safe for the young child.
 Lego injuries are not uncommon and they are not the only alarming ones.
 Dangerous actions may also be on the cards if the older child is not happy to share the room.
 A video monitor helps you assess whether they are a safe company.